CodeURJC-DAW-2022-23/webapp9/README.md

 In this section we will explain the steps that we have taken to achieve the deployment of our app on a URJC virtual machine.

-1. We connected to the machine via SSH using the following command: ```ssh -i appWeb-09 vmuser@10.100.139.31```
+1. We connected to the machine via SSH using the following command: `ssh -i appWeb-09 vmuser@10.100.139.31`
 2. We installed Docker and Docker Compose on said machine.
 Since the machine's operating system is Ubuntu 22.04, we followed the instructions provided on the [Docker docs website](https://docs.docker.com/engine/install/ubuntu/) for that operating system.
-3. We cloned our app repository using the following GIT command: ```git clone https://github.com/CodeURJC-DAW-2022-23/webapp9```
+3. We cloned our app repository using the following GIT command: `git clone https://github.com/CodeURJC-DAW-2022-23/webapp9`
-4. We finally deployed our application by using the docker-compose.yml file and, in order for the app to keep running after closing the SSH connection, we ran it in background by using the following command: ```docker compose up -d```
+4. We finally deployed our application by using the docker-compose.yml file and, in order for the app to keep running after closing the SSH connection, we ran it in background by using the following command: `docker compose up -d`

 In order to connect to our app, these are the links that can be used:
   - https://10.100.139.31:8443
   - https://10.100.139.31:8443/new

+Notes:
+* The `appWeb-09` file might need execute permissions for step 1.
+Use `chmod 600 appWep-09` to change them on a Unix terminal.
+* Both web application and virtual machine are only accessible through the private URJC network.

 ### Showcase video